Menu Close

 Self care can be anything you do to take care of yourself physically, mentally, and emotionally.
 Research suggests that when you invest in self care, you have more positive health outcomes.

 But, self care should also be something you enjoy doing.
-So think about those hobbies and interests mentioned earlier – they fall into the “self care” bucket.
+Think about those hobbies and interests mentioned earlier – they fall into the “self care” bucket.
 So does establishing a routine, eating healthy foods, enjoying nature, baking, spending time with friends and family, and being physically active.
-Remember: self care looks different for everyone but should lean more towards the healthier-side of things you enjoy doing, not just the indulgent-side.

 Anyone who has gone through a divorce will tell you that it’s emotionally taxing.
 They’d also tell you that you don’t have to suffer through your emotions alone.
 Lean on your closest friends and family members on your toughest days and when they ask how you’re doing, don’t answer “I’m fine” if you’re not.

-You might feel like solitude is the best course of action but it’s not.
-Neither is stuffing your feelings down.
-Start tapping into your support network by making plans with people for dinner, hiking, coffee, or a catch up date.
 You could also use this opportunity to meet new people and create new connections with people who also partake in those new hobbies you’re going to embark on.

 Bottom line: surround yourself with people who you enjoy being around because they’ll give you the space to vent and be vulnerable while also enjoying your company.